CCS is excited to announce our Peacebuilder Fellows for summer 2014!

 We are announcing the launch of the Summer Peacebuilding Program (SPP), a three-week long intensive training program designed to bridge the theory and practice of building peace in societies that are emerging from conflict, violence or war.

-The Center together with The William Tell Coleman Library at the Monterey Institute of International Studies will host a discussion centered around the book 'I am Troy Davis'
+The Center together with The William Tell Coleman Library at the Middlebury Institute of International Studies will host a discussion centered around the book 'I Am Troy Davis'

 Carmel Mayor Jason Burnett will deliver the keynote address at the Monterey Institute’s Center for Conflict Studies annual conference on November 6.